February 10, 2020

 Trainer

-Place 3: Too few breaks during learning
+Rank 3: Too few breaks while learning

 Feste Pausen sind auch in Online-Trainings wichtig, um aufnahmefähig zu bleiben.